Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 - diarrhea

-This is due to the body’s immune response, which is triggered once an allergen, such as wheat, is consumed.
+Food allergies can also trigger bloating, pain, and indigestion.
+This is due to the body’s immune response, which is triggered when an allergen like wheat is consumed.

 3. Nasal congestion